-On the one hand, the Mobility segment helps improve the performance of the Industrial segment by supplying talent, system expertise, a global network to enable global growth and significant purchasing power to improve profit and cash flow.
+On one hand, the Mobility segment helps improve the performance of the Industrial segment by supplying talent, system expertise, a global network to enable global growth and significant purchasing power to improve profit and cash flow.
 On the other hand, the Industrial segment provides much needed cash for investment to the Mobility segment, as well as knowledge around effective brand management.
 This is a unique model, and it works exceptionally well to help Linamar drive strong and consistent top and bottom-line growth, maintain a strong balance sheet, double digit return on capital, as well as positive free cash flow.
-Return on capital have been in double digits over the last 14 years, apart from 2020, which was the peak year of the COVID-19 pandemic.
-Linamar has also generated free cash flow in the last 11 years, and Linamar expects to continue this trend in 2024.